-His voice is distinctive, baritone with a wisp an accent.
+His voice is distinctive, baritone with a wisp of that Cameroon accent.
 Three days before The VA Showcase, he’s overviewing hand-offs.

 “IN THE FACE!” his athletes reply.

-“The mistake a lot of people make, CRISS CROSS, we don’t want it that way,” he shouts.
+“The mistake a lot of people make, CRISS CROSS, we don’t want it that way,” he shouts in reference to his athlete’s arm movements.
 “We move in a STRAIGHT LINE.”